 2. What veggies do I love to eat but already buy in enough abundance from my farmer or farmer’s market?
 These are ones to consider NOT growing.

-I really enjoy spending time at two farmer’s markets in my city and I love being part of a CSA.
-I have found that some veggies come into abundance at all these locations at the exact same time, leading to food going bad in my fridge.
-Of course that food always goes into my composter and is returned to the Earth but it is better to have it go into my body!
-Some veggies go bad quickly and I am not able to eat or process (can, freeze) them at the time they come into abundance.
-So, because I enjoy the relationship with my CSA farmer and the farmers at the market, I don’t usually grow those types of veggies (this is true for some greens, for example).
-I also know I will get enough of some types of veggies from my CSA farmer and so don’t need to grow them myself.
+I really enjoy spending time at a farmer’s market in my city.
+In previous years I have also been part of a community-supported agriculture (CSA) program.
+I have found that some veggies come into abundance at all these locations (market, backyard, farm) at the exact same time leading to food going bad in my fridge.
+Of course rotten food always goes into my composter and is returned to the Earth but it is better to have it go into my body!
+Some veggies go bad quickly and I may not able to eat or process (can, freeze) them at the time they come into abundance.
+If you enjoy buying certain veggies directly from a farmer, you might not want to grow those veggies in at all or in large quantities in your backyard.

 3. What veggies are expensive to buy organic?
 These are ideal veggies to grow!

-4. What veggies are so amazing and delightful that I will feel joy when I see them in my garden and eat them?
+4. What veggies are so amazing and delightful that I will feel joy when I grow them in my garden and eat them?
 Grow these veggies!

 Some veggies just make me happy and these are the ones I am especially excited about growing.
-For example, lemon cucumbers are cute and delightful; fresh tomatoes eaten while still in my garden bring me great joy; and the experience of watching winter squash fruit grow over many months is awe-inspiring.
+For example, lemon cucumbers are cute and delightful; eating fresh tomatoes while in my garden brings me great joy; and the experience of watching winter squash fruit grow over many months is awe-inspiring.
 Find the veggies that make you happy and grow them.

 Open-pollinated seeds, for example, allow you to save the seeds from your harvest, grow them again the following year and share them with others.
-Although it may not seem like it, that is radical, righteous activism.
-Even though you will initially purchase your seeds from somebody, learning how to collect, save , and SHARE them means you can help keep seeds a commons of humanity.
-In late February and early March, Seedy Saturday events take place across North America.
+Although it may not seem like it, saving seeds is radical, righteous activism.
+Even though you will initially purchase your seeds from somebody, learning how to collect, save, and SHARE them means you can help keep seeds a commons of humanity.
+In late February and early March, Seedy Saturday events take place across Canada (and maybe the U.S.?).
 Try to find one in your community.
 They are a perfect place to buy seeds, share seeds, and meet other passionate gardeners!